 Product Perspective

-The APS is intended to compete on the IEEE SoutheastCon 2015 Hardware Competition7.
+The APS is intended to compete on the IEEE SoutheastCon 2015 Hardware Competition [71].

 Product Functions

-The functionality of the APS is divided into two (2) major subsystems: (1) The APS operational systems, referred to as the Operational System throughout this document, (2) the APS navigational system, referred to as the Navigational System throughout this document.
+The functionality of the APS is divided into two major subsystems: (1) The APS operational systems, referred to as the Operational System throughout this document, (2) the APS navigational system, referred to as the Navigational System throughout this document.
 These subsystems are meant to simplify the APS and are not to impose a design constraint.